Scare tactics: one person's

 the problem,

 Hmmm.
 Cockroaches win.
+We lose.
 Me, I'll take the windmills!

 (http://www.sbaer.uca.edu/research/sbi/2004/pdfs/18.pdf)